-Dr. Melissa Berry merges art and science in craft, promotes healthier lifestyle for customers
+As the owner of Portland-based Missionary Chocolates, Dr. Melissa Berry merges art and science in craft, fosters healthier lifestyle for customers.

 Dr. Melissa Berry never intended to make chocolate into a career after graduating from the National University of Natural Medicine (NUNM), but she had always been passionate about advocating for natural medicine.